infinum/dotnet-handbook/Best practices/Vulnerable dependencies.md

 The severity can be minimal, medium, high, or critical.
 This level is determined by a couple of factors of potential vulnerabilities: how easy is it to set up, does it require some user interaction, how much data or control can a malicious attacker obtain, etc. This level should not be directly correlated with how urgently should the issue be fixed.
 For example, a medium level can mean that only one user's data can be accessed, and a critical one could leak all of our users' data.
 While one is obviously worse than the other, we shouldn't allow either of them.

 Another important thing to get from a security report is whether a certain vulnerability can be used against our system.
 If a vulnerability is afflicting a feature that is not being used by our solution, we don't have to be urgent when it comes to resolving the issue (e.g. a critical vulnerability found in `System.Common.Drawing` transitively used by an API which doesn't have any graphical features).
 There are many ways to find this out.
-Some packages are open-source, which enables us to analyze it and see how that package is using the vulnerable dependency.
+Some packages are open-source, which enables us to analyze them and see how that package is using the vulnerable dependency.
 If the vulnerability afflicts the part of our solution which is not being deployed (e.g. our test tools and projects), we can safely assume that the public part of our system is not affected.
 But there will be situations where the available information will not be enough to come to any conclusions more meaningful than an educated guess, in which case we should proceed with fixing it.

 These reports are not always easily understandable and might take a lot of time to grasp.
 In some cases, the impact might be obvious, but in a lot of them, the vulnerability will exploit a tiny feature in a transitive dependency which might be hard to figure out if it is being used in our solution.
 Because of that, it might be advisable not to go down the investigation rabbit hole and continue with the next step.

 ### Fixing the vulnerabilities

 The process of fixing these issues is, in theory, simple: just replace all the vulnerable dependencies with newer versions that have fixed the issue, or find a replacement package that doesn't have the vulnerability.
 In practice, unfortunately, this is not always easy to do.
-Fnding out which exact package we should update is not as simple as updating the packages used by our projects because we don't just check the packages referenced directly by our projects, but also the transitive dependencies.
+Finding out which exact package we should update is not as simple as updating the packages used by our projects because we don't just check the packages referenced directly by our projects, but also the transitive dependencies.
 Currently, there is no native way (integrated into Visual Studio or the `dotnet` CLI tool) to find out which one of our direct dependencies uses the problematic transitive dependency.
 Fortunately, we weren't the first ones annoyed by this lack of support.

 #### Nail Down NuGet

-[NailDownNuGet](https://github.com/Kraego/NailDownNuget) is a PowerShell script which uses [`nuget-deps-tree`](https://www.npmjs.com/package/nuget-deps-tree) (available on `npm`) to get the dependency tree and then traverses through it to determine which package uses the transitive dependency we're searching for.
+[NailDownNuGet](https://github.com/Kraego/NailDownNuget) is a PowerShell script that uses the [`nuget-deps-tree` package](https://www.npmjs.com/package/nuget-deps-tree) (available on `npm`) to get the dependency tree and then traverses through it to determine which package uses the transitive dependency we're searching for.

 To use the script, we must first install the `nuget-deps-tree` package: